Yes, it’s scary but it’s the truth. You will die.

-That boss who puts a lot of pressure in your job, she will die as well.
+That boss who puts a lot of pressure on you, she will die as well.

 Guess what, sooner or later they will all face death.

-Regardless of your age, your wealth, your race, or whatever your circumstances, any day could be your last day alive.
+Regardless of your age, your wealth, your race, or whatever your circumstances are, any day could be your last day alive.

 I don’t mean to sound dramatic.
-I don’t mean to scare you.
 But this is reality.
-There are things beyond our control.
-Death included.
+Death is beyond our control.
 And it’s non-negotiable.

-Steve Jobs delivered a commencement address to the graduates of Stanford University on June 2005.
-His message about death is, no doubt, an eye-opener.
+Steve Jobs delivered a commencement address to the graduates of Stanford University in June 2005.
+His message about death was an eye-opener.

 He said [emphasis mine]:

 “Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to help me make the big choices in life.
 Because almost everything — all external expectations, all pride, all fear of embarrassment or failure — these things just fall away in the face of death, leaving only what is truly important.
 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart.”